Scholarships, grants and bursaries

 The Pottery Mechanics Institute (PMI) Trust has created three annual bursary awards for students of ceramics.
 An undergraduate, postgraduate and industrial award are available, each worth in the region of £2,000 in travel bursaries.
 The undergraduate award is open to all students studying ceramics wholly or as part of a course in materials science and technology.

-The postgraduate award is open to all those working in ceramic science or technology who are under 35 years of age.
+The postgraduate award is open to all those working in ceramic science or technology.

-The industrial award is open to anyone aged under 35 years employed in the ceramic manufacturing industry.
+The industrial award is open to anyone employed in the ceramic manufacturing industry.

 EPSRC Research Grants